looker/app-marketing-google-ads-fivetran-bigquery/README.md

 ### Block Info

-This Block is modeled on the schema from Fivetrans's [Google AdWords ETL](https://fivetran.com/directory/facebook_ads_insights).
+This Block is modeled on the schema from Fivetrans's [Google AdWords ETL](https://fivetran.com/directory/google_ads_insights).

 The schema documentation for AdWords can be found in [Google's docs](https://developers.google.com/adwords/api/docs/appendix/reports).

-### Google AdWords Raw Data Structure

-* **Entity Tables and Stats Tables** - There are several primary entities included in the AdWords data set, such as ad, ad group, campaign, customer, keyword, etc..
-Each of these tables has a corresponding "Stats" table, which includes all the various metrics for that entity.
-For example, the "campaign" entity table contains attributes for each campaign, such as the campaign name and campaign status.
-The corresponding stats table - "Campaign Basic Stats" contains metrics such as impressions, clicks, and conversions.
-These stats tables are mapped to an ad_impression explore as an interface to the Looker Marketing Analytics application.